AdamXweb/AdamXweb.github.io/content/blog/:welcome.md

 - General.

 ## My socials
-{{< instagram B_ZIYE7Abby hidecaption >}}

-If you're looking for constant content by me, I'm most active on Instagram.
-You can also find the source code for most of my projects on my [Github](https://github.com/AdamXweb)
+If you're looking for constant content by me, I'm most active on [Instagram](https://instagram.com/adamxweb) You can also find the source code for most of my projects on my [Github](https://github.com/AdamXweb)

 P.S.
 Check back in Dark mode to see how awesome CSS is.